By Dr. Ekta Kapoor 5-Minute Read

 Patients and their health care providers are sometimes afraid of using hormone therapy due to fear of side effects.
 The largest clinical study on the benefits and risks of hormone therapy—known as the Women's Health Initiative study, which came out in the early 2000s—raised significant concerns regarding the safety of hormone therapy use, particularly with respect to a high risk of breast cancer, heart disease, stroke, and blood clots.
 However, further analyses of the study results have shown that these problems apply to certain types of hormone therapy and, in some situations, to older women.
 In general, the risk associated with commonly used hormone therapy regimens for recently postmenopausal women (aka, within 10 years of menopause) is very low.
 Therefore, women who are going through menopause, or are within a few years of menopause, should discuss hormone therapy use with their health care providers if they are experiencing bothersome menopause-related symptoms—particularly hot flashes, night sweats, sleep disturbance, vaginal dryness, and mood problems that are not controlled despite the use of an antidepressant and psychotherapy.

-Are there women who should not consider HRT as an option?
+Are there women who should not consider HRT?

 Hormone therapy is not for everyone.
 Certain health conditions preclude the use of hormone therapy.
 These include a prior diagnosis of estrogen-sensitive cancers, including breast cancer, cancer of the uterus, active liver disease, previous history or high risk for blood clots, high risk for breast cancer, previous history of heart disease or stroke, smoking, and undiagnosed vaginal bleeding.
 Decisions regarding hormone therapy use must be individualized, in close discussions with a woman's health care provider.
 Her individualized risks and benefits need to be considered when making a decision regarding hormone therapy use.